Table Of Contents

 Think about the exact area affected.
 For instance, if you worked out your biceps, if it hurts all across the muscle then it’s sore.
 But if it hurts in just one spot, like just right at the end of the bicep near your forearm, then it MIGHT mean you either made a small tear or stretched out a ligament to far.

 But if the pain is in the middle of the muscle, you shouldn’t worry since it’s just soreness.
 So use some logic and consider what part of the flesh is hurting you the most and what is underneath that skin in that specific spot.

 Knowing The Difference Between DOMS And Something Else!

 Now I understand the feeling, as I know I am a wussy towards soreness, but sometimes the pain is so severe that you can barely carry out normal activities like picking up a backpack or picking up a frying pan.
 Usually, this happens after a long time working out in my case, and by the next workout, I feel soreness for half the time and half the pain.

 But these unusual cases are what I call soreness based pain.
-Essentially you with so much soreness that it qualifies as pain.
+Essentially so much soreness that it qualifies as pain.
 If this emergency does happen, make sure to rest your muscles before working out again.
 Or else it will be an endless cycle and pain and tears.
-NO PAIN NO GAIN.
+NO PAIN NO GAIN!

 DISCLAIMER: I am not a doctor so if you are feeling real pain, don’t consult an online article and seek out an actual doctor immediately!

 DOMS (Delayed Onset Muscle Soreness) Recap

 There is no way to eliminate the amount of soreness felt by DOMS, but reducing it is quickly done with a few natural remedies.
 It’s like taking cold medicine to alleviate a cold.
 Make yourself feel better and gym on!